-The Fashion for Good Accelerator is the ultimate 12-week programme for startups driving innovation in sustainability, circularity and transparency to make all fashion good.
-Each year, we invite two batches of 10-15 startups to join our intensive three-month programme.
+The Fashion for Good Accelerator is the ultimate programme for startups driving innovation in sustainability, circularity and transparency to make all fashion good.
+Each year, we invite 10-15 startups to join our intensive global programme.

 “Fashion for Good has been instrumental in helping us overcome the biggest challenge any start-up has in entering a market, which is making a network with the right connections.”

 “The Fashion for Good is a really intense, well thought out programme, lots of input from different brands and it gives you a really good introduction to the industry”

 Lizee is a white label eCommerce and logistics solution that helps brands and retailers integrate the sharing economy by renting their product.

 Unspun is an on-demand apparel company that uses 3D scanning and fit algorithms to generate digital consumer sizing.
 Using the 3D information, they create a pair of customised jeans that fit perfectly through 3D weaving.
 The technique eliminates back-end inventory, reduces wasteful processes and ultimately increases the lifespan and wear-ability of your garments.

 The Fabricant is a digital fashion house leading the fashion industry towards a new sector of digital only clothing – wasting nothing but data and exploiting nothing but imagination.
 The Fabricantspecialises in photo-real 3D fashion design and animation which can be used in digital fashion editorial